solzimer/swstats/README.md

 Creates a new time window of *time* duration.
 The window will slide on each second.
 *options* is optional, and can take the following parameters:
 * **step**: Time step for each time slot.
 When a new value is added to the window, it can be stored in a new slot, or use the last one, depending on the time that value was inserted.
 If *step* is **10**, that means that if a new value is inserted after 10 ms. from the last one, a new slot will be created for this value.
 Otherwise, the value will be added and grouped to the last slot. **By default, time step is 1000 ms**.
 High values will prevent the window increasing and consuming memory over time for long windows, but some stats will lose accuracy (such as stdev).
+* **timestamp** Defines how time is measured.
+Can take the following values:
+	* **TimeStats.TS.ABSOLUTE** This is the default value.
+When a value is pushed to the window, it takes the current machine timestamp.
+In this mode, windows are naturally slided in real-time.
+	* **TimeStats.TS.RELATIVE** With this mode, you can push values that has an associated timestamp that is independent of the machine time.
+Windows are slided based on the max and min inserted timestamps.
+This mode is less performant, but allows you to insert values out of time order.
 * **type**: Value types for this window.
 Can take the values *"numeric"* or *"category"*. **By default, windows are numeric**.
 * **ops**: Statistic operations to perform on the window values.
 If you don't need all the core functions, or want to add a new custom operation, you can pass an array of operation names.
 By default, for numeric stats, *ops* are *["count","sum","avg","stdev"]*, and for category *["sum","freq","mode"]*
 * **stats**: Object with pre-initialized stats values.